-Personal Injury Attorney in Cranberry Township, Pennsylvania
+Personal Injury Lawyers Cranberry Township, PA

 If you were involved in a serious accident in Cranberry Township, Pennsylvania, you may be facing one of life’s most difficult challenges in the weeks and months ahead as you try to recover physically.
 You do not want to also have to deal with complicated legal matters as the insurance provider contests your claim and drags out the legal process.
 You need to speak with a qualified Cranberry Township personal injury lawyer who understands the law and who knows how to help you recover maximum compensation for your injuries.

-Cranberry Township injury attorney Jason Matzus of Matzus Law recognizes what is at stake in your accident claim and he will fight on your behalf during pre-trial negotiations and in the courtroom, if necessary.
-Contact Matzus Law today.
+Cranberry Township injury attorney Jason Matzus of Matzus Law LLC recognizes what is at stake in your accident claim and he will fight on your behalf during pre-trial negotiations and in the courtroom, if necessary.
+Contact Matzus Law LLC today.

-Matzus Law is dedicated to representing accident victims and medical malpractice victims throughout Butler County, PA, including Cranberry Township.
+Matzus Law LLC is dedicated to representing accident victims and medical malpractice victims throughout Butler County, PA, including Cranberry Township.
 Here are some of the types of personal injury cases we handle:

 - Medical Malpractice